Lost in Vagueness: Towards Context-Sensitive Standards for Robustness Assessment under the EU AI Act: Robustness in the AI Act

 \section{Robustness in the AI Act}

-The Artificial Intelligence Act, adopted in 2024, establishes a product-safety-based regulatory framework that applies different obligations depending on the risk level of AI systems. \textit{Risk} is defined as the combination of the probability of harm and the severity of harm (Art.
+Adopted in 2024, the AI Act regulates the development, the placing on the market and the use of AI systems in the EU, while promoting the uptake of human-centric and trustworthy AI.
+It establishes a product-safety-based regulatory framework that applies different obligations depending on the risk level of AI systems. \textit{Risk} is defined as the combination of the probability and severity of harm (Art.
 3) and systems are classified into four categories: \textit{unacceptable, high, limited,} and \textit{minimal} risk.
-The AI Act primarily targets high-risk systems--those with potentially significant impacts on safety, fundamental rights, or critical domains.
-These must obtain the CE marking (Art.
+The AI Act primarily targets high-risk systems, those that can significantly affect safety, fundamental rights, or critical domains.
+These must obtain the "CE" marking (Art.
 48) through a conformity assessment (Art.
 43, Annex VI–VII), demonstrating compliance with Chapter III, Section 2, which sets requirements on risk management (Art.
 9), data governance and quality (Art.
 10), record keeping (Art.
 12), transparency (Art.
 13), human oversight (Art.
 14), accuracy, robustness and cybersecurity (Art.
 15).
 Providers must maintain technical documentation (Art.
 11), implement a quality management system (Art.
 17) and, after deployment, monitor performance using tools defined during the development.
-The provisions are entering into force gradually, starting in August 2024, allowing time for the development of harmonised standards, providers' adaptation and the establishment of supervisory authorities.
+Some provisions have taken effect since 2025, while others will become applicable gradually up to August 2027, allowing time for the development of harmonised standards and the establishment of supervisory authorities.

+Robustness is a core requirement.
+Article 15 states that "high-risk AI systems shall be designed and developed in such a way that they achieve an appropriate level of accuracy, robustness, and cybersecurity, and that they perform consistently in those respects throughout their lifecycle" (Art.
+15.1).
+Article 15.4 specifies that these systems "shall be as resilient as possible regarding errors, faults or inconsistencies that may occur within the system or the environment in which the system operates", it also states that robustness may be achieved through technical redundancy solutions, including backup or fail-safe plans and requires that systems that continue to learn after placement on the market include mitigation measures to minimise the risk of biased outputs arising from feedback loops.
+Recital 75 clarifies that robustness is intended to prevent harmful or undesirable behaviour resulting from system limitations or environmental conditions and emphasises that such failures may have safety implications or affect fundamental rights.